jasperng-nus/tp/docs/DeveloperGuide.md

 3. **Separation of Concerns**
    * Separate the parsing of user input from the execution logic to improve code.
    * Consider creating a dedicated parser class responsible for converting user input into a `Reminder` object.

+4. **Storing of User's Input**
+   * Storing user's preference for reminder feature into a json file.
+   * Preference is saved for future usage.

 ### \[Proposed\] Undo/redo feature